-Police clearing Pro-Palestinian tent encampment at George Washington University, dozens arrested
+Police clearing pro-Palestinian tent encampment at George Washington University, dozens arrested

-WASHINGTON (AP) — Police began to clear a Pro-Palestinian tent encampment at George Washington University early Wednesday, hours after dozens of protesters left the site and marched to President Ellen Granberg’s home.
+WASHINGTON (AP) — Police began to clear a pro-Palestinian tent encampment at George Washington University early Wednesday and arrested dozens of protesters, hours after dozens left the site and marched to President Ellen Granberg’s home.

-“Officers gave their third and final warning to demonstrators to move at about 3:30 a.m., saying all who remained in U-Yard and the stretch of H Street in front of the plaza would be arrested,” according to GW Hatchet, the university’s independent student-run newspaper.

-Officials at the university in Washington, D.C., had warned in statements of possible suspensions for students engaging in protest activities on University Yard.
+Officials at the university in Washington, D.C., had warned of possible suspensions for students engaging in protest activities on University Yard.

 “While the university is committed to protecting students’ rights to free expression, the encampment had evolved into an unlawful activity, with participants in direct violation of multiple university policies and city regulations,” the university said in a statement.